any of a class of organic compounds containing the group −CHO, which yields acids when oxidized and alcohols when reduced.

 Neutral volatile substances—ethyl alcohol, aldehyde, acetone.The Elements of Bacteriological Technique | John William Henry Eyre

 aldehyde gives a carmine red unaltered by ammonium sulphate.The Elements of Bacteriological Technique | John William Henry Eyre

 By this means the first compound is transformed into benzoic aldehyde, and the second into benzoic acid.Coal | Raphael Meldola

 The starting-point in this synthesis is nitrobenzoic aldehyde, so that here again we begin with toluene as a raw material.Coal | Raphael Meldola

 It is not possible to obtain the aldehyde in a pure condition, since it readily polymerizes.

-Any of a class of reactive organic chemical compounds obtained by oxidation of primary alcohols, characterized by the common group CHO, and used in the manufacture of resins, dyes, and organic acids.
+Any of a class of highly reactive organic compounds obtained by oxidation of certain alcohols and containing the group CHO.
+Aldehydes are used in manufacturing resins, dyes, and organic acids.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.